sweeneyapps/theboss/README.md

 # theboss
-A meme website for https://twitter.com/traversymedia
+A meme website at https://brad-the-boss.netlify.app for https://twitter.com/traversymedia